raspberrypilearning/microbit-meteorologist/worksheet.md

 1. You should see a new entry in the list.
 This is the port that your micro:bit is connected to, so edit the line in the Python file to show the correct port.

-2. Save and run the file, and check that you receive no errors.
+1. Save and run the file, and check that you receive no errors.

 ## Sending the weather

-1. Next you're going to send the weather data from the list of icons, over to the micro:bit.
-The particular icon that will be sent, will depend on the button pushes of the micro:bit.
+Next, you're going to send the weather data from the list of icons over to the micro:bit.
+The particular icon that will be sent will depend on the micro:bit's button pushes.

-2. Start off by setting the icon to send as the `0` item in the list.
+1. Start off by setting the icon to send as the `0`th item in the list:

 	```python
 	icon = 0
 	```

 1. Next, within an infinite loop, you can send the icon to the micro:bit.
-The data needs to be encoded before it can be sent though.
+The data needs to be **encoded** before it can be sent:

 	```python
 	while True: